twalt007/lfz-dev/README.md

 - **Windows 10** - 64-bit Home or Pro
 - 8 GB RAM
 - 10 GB free disk space

-**Note:** Students with less than 10 GB of free disk space should move their media files to their personal external hard drive or another home computer.
-Additional space can be freed by uninstalling applications not specific to their work, studies, or LearningFuze instruction.

 ## Getting Ready